resplab/voi.remote/README.md

 [![R-CMD-check](https://github.com/resplab/voi.remote/workflows/R-CMD-check/badge.svg)](https://github.com/resplab/voi.remote/actions)
 <!-- badges: end -->

 The voi.remote package enables remote access to the voi package (https://github.com/chjackson/voi).
-The goal is to provide a '.remote' equivalent for each voi function in the voi package, with the same format for arguments and returned value.
+The goal is to provide a '.remote' equivalent for each voi function in the voi package, with the same format for arguments and returned objects.
 Note that both packages are under develoment and things can change.

 ## Installation